987839088534212

 Table of Contents

-Even though block scheduling may not bring more money or bonuses, it can certainly bring happiness and peace of mind.
+Even though block scheduling may not earn you more money or bonuses, it can certainly help give travel nurses happiness and peace of mind.
 Most people believe that those things are worth their weight in gold.

-Trusted Nurse Staffing can help you find the right position — and schedule.
+Trusted Nurse Staffing can help you find the right travel nursing position — and a schedule that works for you.

 Example of a Regular Schedule for Travel Nurses

-You will find that different facilities have different policies and processes regarding scheduling as a travel nurse.
+You will find that different facilities have varying policies and processes regarding scheduling for travel nurses.
 Your working schedule, traditional or block, will be included in your contract.

 Contracts are part of every travel nursing job, and they typically specify the: